Can I Recover Compensation for Food Poisoning?

 • A breach of warranty claim, and

-• State specific claims under food safety or consumer protection laws
+• State-specific claims under food safety or consumer protection laws

 Strict Liability

 In a strict liability lawsuit, a food poisoning claimant need not show a lack of reasonable care–you don’t need to prove negligence.
-Instead, you need to show that the food that the store or restaurant served you was unreasonably dangerous and it caused your illness.
-In these lawsuits, causation is proven using microbiological methods used by public health authorities, like whole genome sequencing (WGS), akin to DNA fingerprinting, for the particular foodborne illness.
+Instead, you need to show that the food that the store or restaurant served you was unreasonably dangerous and caused your illness.

 Financial Damages You Can Pursue Following Food Poisoning